ePages-de/epages-devportal/_posts/2019/2019-05-07-react-hooks-what-all-the-fuss-is-about.md

 ### Improved reusability

-Before hooks, React didn't provide a way to "attach" reusable behavior to a component.
+Before Hooks, React didn't provide a way to "attach" reusable behavior to a component.
 Instead, patterns emerged that would allow sharing stateful behavior between components.
 These, however, were burdensome and made the code harder to follow.

-With hooks, stateful logic can be extracted into independent pieces of code that are easily shared between components and projects.
+With Hooks, stateful logic can be extracted into independent pieces of code that are easily shared between components and projects.

 ### Reduced complexity